MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-adding-or-removing-workflow-activities.md

     7. Click **OK** to close the **Configure a Script Activity** dialog box.

-## How to Add a Control Flow Activity to a Workflow
+## Add a control flow activity to a workflow

 Use control flow activities to provide structure-branches, loops, or timer delays-for your workflow.
 The Service Manager Authoring Tool provides four built\-in control flow activities: